scikit-fmm/scikit-fmm/README.md

    * Add a pyproject.toml file to specify numpy as a build requirement, this is needed to build with new version of pip (David Parsson).
+* 2021.7.8 July 8th 2021
+   * Add a pyproject.toml file to the MANIFEST.in file to fix the numpy build dependency (David Parsson).
+Fix numpy deprecation warnings and improve source code formatting (Robin Thibaut).

 Copyright 2021 The scikit-fmm team.